Announcing Cybersyn’s $62.9M Series A

 Cybersyn will help you measure the economy, fast.

-Cybersyn is the combination of my two experiences with Coatue and Snowflake: the ability to leverage external data on top of the most powerful, full-service technology.
+Cybersyn is the combination of those two experiences: mixing the experience developed using external data at Coatue with the technology brought by Snowflake.
 Christian Kleinerman and the team at Snowflake have extended the Snowflake product beyond just a data warehouse – it is a platform for apps, machine learning, and, of course, datasets.
-There is a clear opportunity to remove a major technical barrier in sharing data, which enables Cybersyn to focus on what we do best: finding and transforming proprietary content into commercially relevant datasets.
+This presents a clear opportunity to remove a major technical barrier in sharing data and enables Cybersyn to focus on what we do best: finding and transforming proprietary content into commercially relevant datasets.
+We are starting with content that measures where consumers are spending money and time.

 We are grateful to the teams at Snowflake, Sequoia, and Coatue for their support.
 As a former Coatue partner, it is particularly meaningful to have the firm’s support once again from a different vantage point.
 We look forward to learning from Sequoia and Snowflake’s best-in-class operators.